Top Mistakes to Avoid in Personal Injury Claims

 Seeking medical attention immediately after an injury, even if it seems minor, is crucial for your health and personal injury claim.
 Prompt care helps diagnose hidden injuries early and also prevents complications.

 Neglecting immediate treatment can worsen your condition and harm your case.
 Insurance companies often use delayed medical attention as evidence to reduce or deny your claim.
-They argue that the injuries weren't severe enough to require urgent care, so you need to get yourself checked right away.
+They argue that the injuries weren't severe enough to require urgent care, which is why many people get checked promptly after an injury.

 2. Not Documenting Injuries and Evidence